-A mortgage contingency clause provides the buyer with crucial protection.
+A mortgage contingency clause provides the buyer with the necessary protection.
 Many sellers frown upon contingencies since it complicates the process and puts the deal at risk should financing not be obtained.
 However, it is typical to include this clause in a real estate purchase contract.
 You should fully understand this contingency and how it protects you, the buyer.
 It is particularly useful if you are a first time home purchaser, and you have never been through the buying process.

 There are also times when buyers may wish to waive their mortgage contingency clause.
 With New York City inventory tight, you can help level the field with all-cash offers by doing so.
 However, we advise using it judiciously since there are pitfalls that you need to be aware of given you are risking your down payment.

 We explain the mortgage contingency clause, and when it is advisable to use it to bolster your offer.

 What is a mortgage contingency?

 The mortgage contingency provides the buyer with a certain amount of time to obtain a mortgage.
 If the lender denies the mortgage, the buyer does not have to proceed with the purchase and is entitled to a full refund of the contract deposit.

 The standard time for the purchaser to get a mortgage commitment is thirty days or sixty days.
 This may seem to be a quick turnaround.
 Therefore, it is incumbent upon you to speak to your lender before signing the contract and keep in contact throughout the process.
 Any paperwork requested by the lender should be sent back promptly to keep things moving.
 Asking for a few extra days does not usually present a problem, but it is advisable not to go past this or have to ask for a second extension.